Bluefield University in the News

 by | May 26, 2021

-Laura Kimzey, a junior at Bluefield College from Blacksburg, VA, has been accepted into a study-abroad program, Council for Christian Colleges & Universities (CCCU) GlobalEd Semester (formally BestSemester), where she will travel to Oxford in the spring semester of 2022.
+Laura Kimzey, a junior at Bluefield University from Blacksburg, VA, has been accepted into a study-abroad program, Council for Christian Colleges & Universities (CCCU) GlobalEd Semester (formally BestSemester), where she will travel to Oxford in the spring semester of 2022.
 Kimzey also recently won first place in the oral presentation portion in the Blue Ridge Undergraduate Research Conference (BRURC).

-The Council for Christian Colleges & Universities (CCCU) is a higher education association of more than 180 Christian institutions around the world, including Bluefield College.
+The Council for Christian Colleges & Universities (CCCU) is a higher education association of more than 180 Christian institutions around the world, including Bluefield University.
 CCCU GlobalEd is a collection of faith-integrated, off-campus study programs that foster intellectual, cultural, vocational, and spiritual growth.

 “As an English Literature major and avid fan of the many noteworthy Oxfordians, I’m sure I join thousands in wanting to study at Oxford.
 I also treasure a personal connection to Oxford, due to having visited it for a creative writing masterclass in summer 2019,” said Kimzey.
-“With this excitement and my advisor’s encouragement, I researched the programme online and filled out an application.
+“With this excitement and my advisor’s encouragement, I researched the program online and filled out an application.
 Late last semester, I was accepted to go!”

 Kimzey will be studying with GlobalEd’s Scholarship and Christianity in the Oxford program, a summer, semester, or year-long study abroad program offered through CCCU.